Tom Steiner Van Den Ouweelen

 Teaching diving for me is more than a lifestyle; it's my passion, it's a part of me.

 Tom is a Technical Instructor Trainer living in Gozo, Malta.
-His passion is teaching technical diving and cave diving either in backmount or sidemount configurations.
-After 36 years in the water Tom's extensive experience will provide you with the most interesting and demanding courses that you could possibly ask for.
+His passion is teaching technical diving and cave diving either in backmount (double tank) or sidemount configuration.
+After 40 years in the water Tom's extensive experience will provide you with the most interesting and demanding courses that you could possibly ask for.
 The training is tough but through this you will become a very good diver.

 “One important key to extreme diving is self-confidence.
 An important key to self-confidence is training and to never overestimate your self-confidence...” — Tom Steiner